 - Two Graduate Computer labs: 228 ESB, and 728 GSB.
 Each lab contains PC computers and free laser printing.
 To use these computers, you must be logged into the AFHE domain.
-All machines in the two Grad labs use Windows XP Pro, Symantec Norton Antivirus, and MS Office 2003 which includes Word, Excel, PowerPoint and Access.
+All machines in the two Grad labs use Windows XP Pro or Vista, Antivirus software, and MS Office 2007 which includes Word, Excel, PowerPoint and Access.
 In addition, the Department has installed a number of specialized packages on certain labelled computers.
 These packages include SPSS, SAS, SigmaPlot, etc. (Note: ANY graduate student in the Department can use either lab, not just the lab located in the building that houses your office.)
 Please use the laser printing responsibly as the department is facing increasing costs to maintain this service. - Multimedia workstations: The Department operates a multimedia lab in 742 GSB with 3 pcs and 1 iMAC and assorted scanners.
+We have:

-We have: - Slide/negative/film strip (2-6 frames) scanners and photo scanners - Nikon Coolscan 5000 Slide scanner with slide feeder, capacity of up to 50 slides at once @ 4900 DPI - Document/flatbed scanners with multi-sheet feeder and OCR capability - A suite of Adobe image enhancing software: PhotoShop, Acrobat, Illustrator, Go-Live
+- o 30 inch monitor for large layouts - Slide/negative/film strip (2-6 frames) scanners and photo scanners - Nikon Coolscan 5000 Slide scanner with slide feeder, capacity of up to 50 slides at once @ 4900 DPI - Document/flatbed scanners with multi-sheet feeder and OCR capability - A suite of Adobe image enhancing software: PhotoShop, Acrobat, Illustrator, Go-Live